yvnyli/ML_Zoomcamp_2025/project1/README.md

 ``

-## Notes and command line workflows
+## Notes and command line workflows for early development
 Start the project by setting up dependency management with uv.
 ```
 (cd into working directory)